Ducktails (musical project): Studio albums

 In 2016, Mondanile began recording of what would become his sixth album, Jersey Devil, in his studio in downtown Los Angeles.
 Early song writing sessions included collaborations with Girls Guitarist, John Anderson.
 While recording Jersey Devil, Mondanile moved back to New Jersey to record and write the remainder of the album.
 He asked Steve Shelley, drummer of Sonic Youth to mix the album in his studio, Echo Canyon West, located in Hoboken.
 Shelley recommended Ernie Indratat to engineer, and the album's production was completed in August 2017.
 Jersey Devil was subsequently released on Mondanile's own label, New Images Limited on October 6, 2017.
 Mondanile released two compilations, Daffy Duck in Hollywood, and Hummingbird Babysitter, featuring unused material from the Jersey Devil recording sessions between 2015 and 2017.
 The compilations were initially distributed on cassettes during a European tour in May 2017, which featured acts James Ferraro and Spencer Clark.

 On October 14, 2017, it was reported that Mondanile's departure from Real Estate was due to allegations made against Mondanile regarding his "unacceptable treatment of women."
 Prior to the band's statement, Mondanile had denied the allegations.
-As a result of the allegations, Ducktails tour dates in Asia and the U.S. were cancelled by the promoters, publicist Daniel Gill and former label Woodsist ceased working with Ducktails, and Ducktails was dropped by the Japanese label Plancha.
+As a result of these sexual misconduct allegations, Ducktails tour dates in Asia and the U.S. were cancelled by the promoters, publicist Daniel Gill and former label Woodsist ceased working with Ducktails, and Ducktails was dropped by the Japanese label Plancha.
 Most of Ducktails' albums were also briefly removed from streaming services.

 In early 2018, Mondanile began writing his next album, Watercolors.
 He moved to Athens, Greece, and continued writing the album.
 In August 2018, Mondanile moved to Antwerp, Belgium, to live with his girlfriend and wrote the majority of the album there.
 However, he would routinely fly back to Athens to record with sound engineer and member of Voyage Limpid Sound, Sergios Voudris, in the Diskex studio.
 The album was released in June 2019.
 Although not many publications reviewed the album, it was received positively by critics.
 In September 2019, Mondanile released his third compilation, which included previously unreleased material from 2014 to 2018, titled Hard Rock Cafe Chernobyl.